benhuseyin/benhuseyin/README.md

 Web-Developer | Student
 -----------------------

-I'm student and my major are Management Information Systems & Computer Science Engineering(minor courses).
-I've started with HTML-CSS & JS to learn web development.
-I've development a few web-site.
-My part was front-end.
-I know OOP based Java.
+I am a student pursuing a major in Management Information Systems and a minor in Computer Science Engineering.
+I have a strong foundation in web development, with experience in HTML, CSS, and JavaScript.
+I have developed several websites, focusing mainly on the front-end aspect.
+In addition, I have a good understanding of object-oriented programming in Java.
+I am always looking to learn and improve my skills, and I am excited to contribute to the open source community on GitHub.

 *   🌍  I'm based in Istanbul
 *   ✉️  You can contact me at [hsyn8300@gmail.com](mailto:hsyn8300@gmail.com)